-Figure 10- Euclidean (E) and Non-Euclidean (N) Geometries; (A) Euclidean reference frame with fully expanded D-strings having equal lengths along x, y, and z-axes with the time required to traverse l0 fully expanded D-strings equaling $10x T_p = 10 T_p$ , and the distance traversed equaling $10x L_p = 10 L_p$ .
+Figure 7- Euclidean (E3) and Non-Euclidean (N3) Geometries; (A) Euclidean reference frame with fully expanded D-strings having equal lengths along x, y, and z-axes with the time required to traverse l0 fully expanded D-strings equaling 10x $T_p = 10 T_p$, and the distance traversed equaling 10x $L_p = 10 L_p$.
 (B) Non-Euclidean reference frame with warped or contracted space-time with D-string axes not equal in length.
 The D-strings in this case are contracted $\frac{1}{2}$ in direction of motion.
-The time to traverse ten contracted D-strings equals, $10x T_p = 10 T_p$ and the distance traversed equals, $10x 1/2 L_p = 5 L_p$ .
-(C) $E^3$ juxtaposed to N- the photon will appear to move at half the speed and move half the distance in N as compared to E.
+The time to traverse ten contracted D-strings equals, $10x T_p = 10 T_p$ and the distance traversed equals, $10x T_p = 10 T_p$ and the speed and move half the distance in N3 as compared to E3.

-The speed of light within a local reference frame of a moving body always appears to be $2.9979 \times 10^{10} cm \cdot s^{-1}$ , because an observer within a stable $F_r$ is surrounded by D-strings with the same contraction state or QL, resulting in the observer undergoing time dilation exactly equal to the time increase a photon requires to traverse the increased number of D-strings.
+The speed of light within a local reference frame of a moving body always appears to be $2.9979 \times 10^{10} cm \cdot s^{-1}$, because an observer within a stable reference frame is surrounded by D-strings with the same contraction state or QL, resulting in the observer undergoing time dilation exactly equal to the time increase a photon requires to traverse the increased number of D-strings.

-Figure 11- (A) shows two bodies A and B moving in opposite directions and at the same speed, as indicated by the black bars above the bodies.
-Photons from a light source coming from the same direction as body A enter the $F_r$ of body A and body B at the same instant, as indicated by the asterisk.
-Figure (B) shows that since both bodies are moving at the same speed, the bodies have identical space-time densities of their respective $F_r$ s, and the photons of both bodies propagate at the same rate of one D-string per Planck's time.
-An observer within the $F_r$ of either body A or B will observe the speed of light at the same speed, despite moving in opposite directions from the light source.
+Figure 8- (A) shows two bodies A and B moving in opposite directions and at the same speed, as indicated by the black bars above the bodies.
+Photons from a light source coming from the same direction as body A enter the reference frame of body A and body B at the same instant, as indicated by the asterisk.
+Figure (B) shows that since both bodies are moving at the same speed, the bodies have identical space-time densities of their respective reference frames, and the photons of both bodies propagate at the same rate of one D-string per Planck's time.
+An observer within the reference frame of either body A or B will observe the speed of light at the same speed, despite moving in opposite directions from the light source.

-The author suggests the null result of Michelson-Morley's experiment [] was a consequence of the false assumption that the ether (space-time continuum) moves through the interferometer because the earth is moving through the ether.
-The author proposes that the arms of the interferometer used in Michelson-Morley's experiment were within a stable $F_r$ , resulting in uniform measurement of the speed of light, producing the null result for detecting the ether.
+The author suggests the null result of Michelson-Morley's experiment [47] was a consequence of the false assumption that the ether (space-time continuum) moves through the interferometer because the earth is moving through the ether.
+The author proposes that the arms of the interferometer used in Michelson-Morley's experiment were within a rapid equilibrating stable reference frame, resulting in uniform measurement of the speed of light, producing the null result for detecting the ether.